 Every now and then, the thriller/survival genre puts out a movie that would scare people enough to completely abandon a favorite leisure activity.

-Jacqueline Perry and Mark Jordan, a young couple, were on a two-week holiday.
+Jacqueline Perry and Marc Jordan, a young couple, were on a two-week holiday.
 Their plan included kayaking and camping at a remote campsite nearly 80 km north of Chapleau.

 Out of nowhere, Jacqueline got attacked by a black bear.
 30-year-old Mark Jordan tried his best to help her by fighting off the animal.